About the role

 Transition to whole-of-life authorisation

-The transition to whole-of-life authorisation training and authorisation pathway is designed to support your knowledge and skill development in childhood immunisation if you have not had recent experience vaccinating tamariki.
-It helps Aotearoa increase the number of childhood vaccinators able to contribute to increasing childhood immunisation rates, and helps the workforce be better prepared to respond to disease outbreaks.
+The transition pathway to whole-of-life authorisation is designed to support your knowledge and skill development in childhood immunisation if you have not had recent experience vaccinating tamariki.
+It helps Aotearoa increase the number of childhood vaccinators and increase childhood immunisation rates, and helps the workforce be better prepared to respond to disease outbreaks.

 • authorised vaccinators with conditions on their current authorisation restricting their independent practice with young age groups

-• pharmacist vaccinators who want to upskill in giving vaccines to tamariki aged under 5 years of age
+• pharmacist vaccinators who want to broaden their scope to deliver more National Schedule vaccines, or upskill to administer vaccines to tamariki aged under 3 years of age

 Training programme